geopython/pygeoapi/docs/source/data-transactions.rst

 Replace an existing feature item from feature collection by id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Request method should be ``PUT``.
+Request method should be **PUT**.
-Request URL should be ``Collection Item URL`` (Eg: `http://localhost:5000/collections/obs/items/some_unique_string`).
+Request URL should be **Collection Item URL** (Eg: http://localhost:5000/collections/obs/items/some_unique_string).
-Request payload should be in geojson format containing a feature item with same schema as that of items in the collection.
+Request payload should be a feature item in geojson format with same schema as that of collection items.

 Request Header:
 """""""""""""""